Plum Review – Is ‘AI’ the best way to save and invest?

 Plum Self-invested Personal Pension (SIPP)

-Plum recently launched a Self-invested Personal Pension (SIPP) to help you to prepare for retirement.
-The Plum SIPP is provided by Gaudi Regulated Services Ltd and is covered by the Financial Services Compensation Scheme (FSCS).
+Plum launched a Self-invested Personal Pension (SIPP) to help you to prepare for retirement.
+The Plum SIPP is offered by Plum Money which has appointed Quai Investment Services Limited (QISL) to act as the Plum SIPP product provider and your money is covered by the Financial Services Compensation Scheme (FSCS).
 You can choose to consolidate existing pensions into a Plum SIPP or start a new Plum Pension altogether.
 Whilst Plum lets you save into a pension it does not currently allow you to draw an income - often referred to as pension drawdown - and so you would need to transfer your Plum SIPP to another provider when you want to access your money.

 You can contribute to a Plum Pension via regular contributions from your Plum auto-deposits that can be increased or reduced to suit your budget.
 You can also make one-off contributions to the Plum pension from your connected bank account or your Plum Balance.